Drugs and pharmacy benefits for First Nations and Inuit

 The program provides eligible clients with coverage for benefits not otherwise available under federal, provincial, territorial or private health insurance.

 Drug benefit list

-- Indicate which drug products are eligible benefits; and
+- indicate which drug products are eligible benefits

-The information contained in this electronic version of the Non-Insured Health Benefits Drug Benefit List requires knowledgeable interpretation and is intended primarily for professional health care practitioners, pharmacies, hospitals and organizations associated with the manufacture, distribution and use of pharmaceutical preparations.
+The information contained in the Non-Insured Health Benefits Drug benefit list requires knowledgeable interpretation and is intended primarily for professional health care practitioners, pharmacies, hospitals and organizations associated with the manufacture, distribution and use of pharmaceutical preparations.